sunshine0709/AWS.Nested.Stacks/README.md

 Take a look at the parent stack found under the CloudFormation folder-> `application-stack.yml`.

-This file look soemthing like this..
+This file look something like this..

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'